anth-dj-uol/geog5003_practicals/docs/index.markdown

 | **Note**: GEOG5003 assessment details and source code references can be found on the [About]({{ site.baseurl }}/about) page |

-This repository contains a basic Agent-Based Model (ABM) written in Python.
+The [master branch](https://github.com/anth-dj/geog5003_practicals/tree/master) in this repository contains a basic Agent-Based Model (ABM) framework written in Python.
 The ABM technique is useful in simulating the complex interaction of a group of subjects (called _agents_) and their environment by defining basic operations that are iteratively evaluated to reveal system-level behaviour.

 Additional information about ABMs can be found in the following sources:
 - [Bonabeau, E., 2002.
 Agent-based modeling: Methods and techniques for simulating human systems.
 Proceedings of the national academy of sciences, 99(suppl 3), pp.7280-7287.](https://www.pnas.org/content/99/suppl_3/7280.short)